omphe/omphe.github.io/_posts/2014-10-10-force-of-habit-month-1-review.md

 Fundamentally, I was working out the installation options for an existing design and prototyping the circuits and cable runs.
 Its one thing to read a lot of blog posts and to breadboard some simple projects with the Arduino.
 But running 10s of meters of cables and dozens of microcontrollers pushed me out of my comfort zone and gave me the experience that will lead to more ambitious projects of my own.

-> It was a far cry from middle management in a publishing company or wrangling config management code.
-Being on a building site in a safety yellow vest and steel cap boots brought me down to earth and gave me a huge respect for the trades men and women who work bloody hard creating the built environment.  {"It was refreshing to turn up to work every morning where a crew of professionals consulted an architect's drawing and then got on with making it a reality.
-No daily standups, no retrospectives and none of the Agile thumb-sucking that the software world is so preoccupied with."}
+It was a far cry from middle management in a publishing company or wrangling config management code.
+Being on a building site in a safety yellow vest and steel cap boots brought me down to earth and gave me a huge respect for the trades men and women who work bloody hard creating the built environment.
+It was refreshing to turn up to work every morning where a crew of professionals consulted an architect's drawing and then got on with making it a reality.
+No daily standups, no retrospectives and none of the Agile thumb-sucking that the software world is so preoccupied with.

 # The agony of 3Defeat